rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 Clearly, pytest is instrumental towards this end - this framework made the process of organizing and running our test suite exceedingly simple!
 That being said, there will certainly be occasions when we want to run a _specific_ test function.
 Suppose, for instance, that we are writing a new function, and repeatedly want to run one of our tests that is pointing to a bug in our work-in-progress.
-We can leverage pytest in conjunction with [an IDE](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html) to run our tests incisively.
+We can leverage pytest in conjunction with [an IDE](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html) to run our tests in such incisive ways.

 ### Utilizing pytest within an IDE